A time of great change…

 Weekly Sessions in:

-- English, Mathematics, Science (BOS courses), Information technology integrated across the curriculum.
+- English, Mathematics, Science (NESA courses), Information Technology integrated across the curriculum.

 - Art: painting, drawing, modelling.